DWI Breathalyzer Test

 Texas Implied Consent Law

 Although we advise you not to take a DWI breathalyzer test, you should know that there may be penalties if you refuse it.
-However, those penalties may be worth avoiding providing additional evidence to the prosecutor if your blood alcohol content level is higher than legally allowed.
+However, those penalties may be worth avoiding since the results will provide additional evidence to the prosecutor if your blood alcohol content level is higher than legally allowed.
 You should read more about Texas implied consent law before you decide what to do if you’re pulled over and the officer asks you for a DWI breathalyzer test.

 According to Texas law, all drivers who are lawfully arrested for DWI have “implied consent” to take a chemical test to determine blood alcohol concentration (BAC) or drug presence.
 Thus, if the officer performs a lawful arrest, which means they have to have probable cause that you’ve been drinking or are under the influence of drugs, then you are legally obligated to take a chemical test.

 If you do refuse a DWI breathalyzer test or other chemical test, then you may face consequences.
 You may face an administrative, or civil, suspension of your driver’s license of at least 180 days.
 For subsequent refusals, you may face up to two years of suspension of your driver’s license.
-However, these penalties can also be disputed by an experienced DWI defense attorney.
+However, these penalties can also be disputed by an experienced DWI attorney in Tyler.

 Texas law does not require that you submit to a preliminary alcohol screening prior to arrest.
 If the officer wants you to take a DWI breathalyzer test before arresting you, you can refuse it without penalty.
 The officer may be trying to gather evidence to support probable cause for an arrest; however, you can refuse to provide that evidence in the form of a DWI breathalyzer test prior to arrest.

-If you get arrested for a DWI, call me.
-I will be glad to answer every question you may have and then educate you even more for the steps ahead.
+If you get arrested for a DWI, call John J. Eastland Attorney at Law, P.C.
+We will be glad to answer every question you may have and then educate you even more for the steps ahead.
 You don’t have to deal with this situation alone.
-Contact a DWI defense attorney who can stand beside you throughout the police investigation and in court, if necessary.
-Call John Eastland, Attorney at Law, P.C. today.
+Contact a DWI attorney who can stand beside you throughout the police investigation and in court, if necessary.
+Call John J. Eastland Attorney at Law, P.C. today at (903) 207-5525 or contact us online to schedule a free initial consultation with our knowledgeable DWI lawyer in Tyler.